Skip to content

 Award Limitations

 • A business may receive a maximum of two (2) awards under this program per Federal Funding Agreement.
 Note that priority will be given to businesses applying for their first state award per Federal Funding Agreement over businesses applying for their second.
 Prior-year grant funding must be fully expended before submitting an application for a second state award.
+Bridge funding awarded to businesses between their federal Phase I and Phase II application notification is considered under the business's Phase I Federal Funding Agreement for purposes of this limitation.

 • A business may receive a maximum of five (5) awards under this program over lifetime of the business.